 Barbecued Marron with Garlic & Herb Butter

 Just reading this menu title makes me drool!
-However marron are an important contributor in aquaponic ecosystems and should be considered for this reason alone.
+However, marron are an important contributor in aquaponic ecosystems and should be considered heavily.